-4 keys to develop Professional Connections
+5 Keys to Developing Professional Connections

-Key 1 – Be clear about your motivations when developing these professional connections
+Key 1 – Be clear about your motivations

 Individuals who successfully develop professional connections are persistent.
 Persistence comes through strong motivations and an internal drive.
 Motivated people identify opportunities everywhere: at dinner parties, on planes, in the office, at corporate events, and even at children’s community events.

-- Extrinsic (negative) motivations: are the result of external stimuli.
+- Extrinsic (negative) motivations are the result of external stimuli.
 You engage in a behavior to receive an external reward or avoid a negative consequence.
 For example, your main priority is to meet new people because you want them to help you achieve something, or you want a board seat because you feel it will help your social standing in the community or further your professional career.
 These negative motivations are self-serving and often seen as unattractive by those with whom you are trying to develop professional connections.

 Key 2 – Be authentic